freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 590.1

-Your code and commits from your new feature are now added to this branch.
+The commit from your feature branch was added to the `main` branch so you can safely delete the branch.
 Delete your feature branch.

 #### HINTS